gamma-opt/oip-notes/course/part1/3-mathematical_programming.md

 To produce one table, the carpenter needs 3 hours of work and 7 units of wood.
 To produce one chair, the carpenter requires 5 hours of work and 4 units of wood.
 Weekly, the carpenter has 40 hours of labour available and 60 units of wood.
 Our task is to formulate a mathematical program that maximises the carpenter's weekly outcome.

-Following our list of steps, we first must identify the problem's parameters.
+Following our list of steps, we first must identify the problem's data.
 They are summarised in the table below:

 ```{list-table} Problem parameters